 if these are medical services necessary to save life or prevent serious injury.

-The Civil Code regulates the issue of consent of minors a little differently from the Act on Health Care Services.
-Legislation contained in the Civil Code is also to be applied to legal relationships subject to the Act on Health Care Services since the legislation in the Civil Code clarifies and supplements the rules contained in the Act on Health Care Services.
+The Civil Code regulates the issue of consent of minors a little differently from the Medical Services Act.
+Legislation contained in the Civil Code is also to be applied to legal relationships subject to the Medical Services Act since the legislation in the Civil Code clarifies and supplements the rules contained in the Medical Services Act.
 Pursuant to Section (§) 100 Civil Code, if there is to be an intrusion in the integrity of a minor who has attained the age of fourteen, has not achieved full legal capacity, and is seriously objecting to the surgery, although his legal representative agrees with it, the surgery cannot be performed without a court approval.
 This applies even if the surgery is to be performed on an adult person who is not fully legally capable.
-Still, for providing medical services consisting in the provision of emergency care that does not meet the conditions for providing health services without consent pursuant to Section (§) 38, paragraph 4, the Act on Health Care Services, or for providing emergency care, the provisions of Section (§) 38, paragraph 4, and Section (§) 35, paragraph 3, the Act on Health Care Services, are applied.
+Still, for providing medical services consisting in the provision of emergency care that does not meet the conditions for providing health services without consent pursuant to Section (§) 38, paragraph 4, the Medical Services Act, or for providing emergency care, the provisions of Section (§) 38, paragraph 4, and Section (§) 35, paragraph 3, the Medical Services Act, are applied.

 A consent to disposal of parts of the human body (Sections (§§) 111–112 Civil Code)